WrenMcQueary/WrenMcQueary.github.io/index.md

 ![Wren_McQueary_Office_Photo_1_Blurred.png](/images/Wren_McQueary_Office_Photo_1_Blurred.png "Wren_McQueary_Office_Photo_1_Blurred.png")

-I seek to use my wide background in computer science, AI, robotics, and mechanical engineering for social good.
+I seek to use my broad background in computer science, AI, robotics, and mechanical engineering for social good.

 I love both learning new skills from others and using my education background to teach them in kind.
 I hope to use my skill set and passion for growth to further connect and elevate your team.